kogo59/The_Central_Caucasus_and_Bashan/chapters/preface/00_Preface_epub.md

 which vague, and in some respects incorrect impressions are frequently entertained.
-A truthful traveller may do as good service by destroying illusions as by bringing forward fresh information, and I have felt bound to record our conviction that the belief that there are ߵGiant Citiesߴ in Bashan is as unfounded as the still more prevalent idea that all the men in the Caucasus are brave, and all the women beautiful.
+A truthful traveller may do as good service by destroying illusions as by bringing forward fresh information, and I have felt bound to record our conviction that the belief that there are ❛Giant Cities❜ in Bashan is as unfounded as the still more prevalent idea that all the men in the Caucasus are brave, and all the women beautiful.